pernillaTherese/pernillasHangman/README.md

 # pernillasHangman
 This game is made as a school assignment for ITHS Gothenburg in my first course; Android development.
-Feel free to fork and play around with the code.
 I will probably leave this project behind for now to continue my studies and move on to other projects.

 ### ATTRIBUTIONS: